 It’s high-quality office software that does fundamental revisions for you.
 And it continues to evolve as Microsoft introduces new features for its entire suite every few years.
 You have the choice to pay $9.99 a month for one terabyte of cloud storage and Microsoft Editor’s advanced capabilities.

 Grammarly’s premium version is $29.95 a month, but much less if you go annually.
 That costs like an arm and leg for casual writers.
 Some won’t find it worth it, even with hardcore grammar features for clarity, writing style, and writing tone.

-The company does give discounts.
-But below is a list of their standard pricing:
+Below is a list of their standard pricing:

 - Monthly plan: $29.99/month.